Office 365 vs Microsoft 365

 SQL Server License Optimization Services

 SQL Server is one of Microsoft most confusing licensing models.
 It also is one of their most expensive products.
 This is why we developed a SQL Server Optimization Service.
 Utilizing our proprietary developed licensing tool, you can rest easily knowing that you are licensed in the most optimal manner.
-If you’d like to read more or the tool, please check it our here or if you are interested in having a call with one of our SQL Licensing experts please feel free to hit the talk with an expert button on the side to schedule a call.
+If you’d like to read more or the tool, SQL Optimization or if you are interested in having a call with one of our SQL Licensing experts please feel free to hit the talk with an expert button on the side to schedule a call.